Tech-at-DU/ACS-2420-Introduction-to-iOS-Development/Lessons/00-Swift-Review/README.md

 ### 🌐 Course Context

 Welcome to ACS 2420!
-This course introduces you to iOS development using Swift and Xcode.
-You'll learn programming fundamentals, build modern iOS apps using SwiftUI, and gain exposure to UIKit and Storyboards.
+This course introduces you to iOS development using Swift (Apple's Programming Language) and Xcode.
+You'll learn Swift programming fundamentals, build modern iOS apps using SwiftUI, and gain exposure to UIKit and Storyboards.

 In this first lesson, we'll focus on the **Swift language**.